dupr/duprkit/README.md

 THIS TOOLKIT DOES NIT AIM AT SIMPLIFYING DEBIAN PACKAGING.
 THIS TOOLKIT IS STILL AN EXPERIMENT AND IT WILL BE VOLATILE.

-D**ian may be pronounced as "Dasteriskian", i.e. "D-asterisk-ian".
-(Although ugly.
-[Put your suggestion here.](https://github.com/dupr/duprkit/issues/2))
+D**ian may be pronounced as "Dasteriskian", i.e. "D-asterisk-ian". ([propose a better name here](https://github.com/dupr/duprkit/issues/2))

 # DISCLAIMER